wblessing/mizar-alcor/README.md

-Preview this repository at [https://jwblessing.io](https://jwblessing.io)
+Preview this repository at [https://jwblessing.io](https://jwblessing.io).
+Sign up allows bogus emails like hello@world.com

 The project is based on several excellent courses presented by: